snaunton/gtkstdout/README.md

   -d DIR, --dir DIR     set the working directory
   -e, --stderr          display stderr also
   -i FILE, --icon FILE  set window icon
+  -x 0-255, --exit-code 0-255
+                        exit code if user cancels
   -t TITLE, --title TITLE
                         set the window title

-If the -0/--zero option is not used, a return code of 255 is returned if cancelled, otherwise the return code of the command executed is returned
+If the -x/--exit-code and -0/--zero option are not used, or -x/-exit-code is invalid, an exit code of 255 is returned if the users cancels, otherwise the exit code of the command executed is returned